 Smaller loan amounts are available and start at $1,000 or you can apply for as much as $50,000.
 You can repay your loan funds over three or five years.

 The approval process is much more holistic than many other lenders.
 Rather than placing a primary focus on your credit score, Upstart uses your education and your job history to help you qualify for lower rates.
 The thinking is that by factoring in these considerations, you have a financial potential that lessens your risk.
 Plus, you can get your loan funds in as fast as one day.

-After that, you may receive one or more loan offers outlining different rates and terms.
-If one of those offers works for you, your loan is then listed on PeerForm’s marketplace platform.
+After that, you may receive one or more loan offers with different rates and terms.
+If one of those offers works for you, your loan is then listed on PeerForm’s lending platform.

 Once your loan is funded by investors, you simply need to submit a few pieces of documentation to verify your identity and income.
 Examples of information you may need to submit include a copy of your ID, bank statements, pay stubs, and/or recent tax statements.

 When you invest with PeerForm, you can choose between whole loans and fractional loans, the latter of which are geared towards individual accredited investors.
 PeerForm advertises competitive, risk-adjusted returns.
-Like most other P2P lenders, PeerForm assigns each loan applicant a grade, which comes with a corresponding interest rate.
+PeerForm assigns each loan applicant a grade, which comes with a corresponding interest rate.